OutLineApi/OutLineAPI/README.md

 • First do npm install  <br />
 • then do npm start if you want to start it  <br />
 • if you want to build it do npm run make  <br />

+# Support
+• This Supports => Windows 64 bit & 32 Bit also MacBook "MIGHT HAVE BUGS"